gracetownland/Legal-Aid-Tool/docs/deploymentGuide.md

 Please wait for the stacks in each step to be properly deleted before deleting the stack downstream.

 Also make sure to delete secrets in Secrets Manager.

+# Troubleshooting
+### Step 3
+If you get an error with the title "SecretString could not be parsed" You